 Judges will assess entries on: suitability of topic, language and tone, accuracy, imaginative quality and overall quality of writing.

-Entries will be assessed by a panel of judges comprising: Kathy Bail, Chief Executive of UNSW Press; Heather Catchpole, Creative Director of Refraction Media; Jo Chandler, Editor of The Best Australian Science Writing 2016; Stephanie Schwarz, a teacher at Moriah College in Sydney; and Deborah Smith, Media Officer in the UNSW Faculty of Science and former Science Editor of The Sydney Morning Herald.
+Entries will be assessed by a panel of judges comprising: Heather Catchpole, Head of Content at Refraction Media; John Pickrell, author and former editor of Australian Geographic; Stephanie Schwarz, a teacher at Moriah College in Sydney; and Deborah Smith, former Science Editor of The Sydney Morning Herald.

-The winners will be notified in October 2016 and publicly announced on 14 October 2016.
+The winners will be notified in October 2018 and publicly announced in November 2018.